Changing your oil: An earth-friendly guide for do-it-yourselfers

 - Replace the old oil filter with a new one.
 To support recycling programs, purchase oil filters from those businesses that accept used oil filters for recycling.

 - Find a designated collection site in your area.
 All places that sell motor oil in Minnesota must post a listing of used oil collection site locations or a toll-free phone number with that information.
-Retailers that sell more than 1,000 oil filters per year are also required to accept filters for free or to provide collection service by contracting with a local agency.

 - Many service stations with repair facilities and oil change shops will accept your used oil, sometimes for a fee.